-Equipment for Off-Site Application of Biosolids
+Equipment for Off-site Application of Biosolids

 The physical characteristics of biosolids influence the type of handling equipment needed.
-Most biosolids resulting from the treatment of municipal sewage have a dry matter content of 3 percent to 6 percent.
+Liquid biosolids resulting from the treatment of municipal sewage have a dry matter content of 3 percent to 6 percent.
 This type of biosolids is a somewhat viscous fluid (similar to a chocolate malt) and so can be handled hydraulically by pumps, pipelines and applicators designed for this type of material.

 Land application of biosolids